9 Best Pieces of Life Advice I Have Ever Received

-If you find someone who has the results you want, then you need to do what they are doing.
+If you find someone with the desired results, you need to do what they are doing.

 If you don’t have someone available to you to learn from in person, then hire someone—a coach, a mentor, or access to a program or book.

 8. Be kind to people; treat people as you would like to be treated.

-This is one of the first principles Dale Carnegie teaches in his classic book, ‘How to win friends and influence people’.
+This is one of the first principles Dale Carnegie teaches in his classic book, ‘How to win friends and influence people.’